Demographic Questionnaire Example For Research PDF

 Feature Articles Examples and Samples For Students PDF

 Feature Articles Examples for Students PDF.
 Feature Writing Example For Students.
-How to Write a Feature Story.
+How to Write a Feature Article in Journalism.

 Feature Article

-A feature article refers to the human-interest story in mass media, including newspapers, magazines, blogs, and websites.
-It is a journalistic report but not opinion or editorial writing.
-The fundamental objective of the feature articles is to educate and entertain people, concentrating on certain people, locations, events, and expertise.
-For example, a travel feature article focuses on a particular location and describes why tourists should visit the place.
-The profile feature article also represents a person’s lifestyle, hobby, profession, recognition, and goal.
+A feature article is a human-interest story in mass media, including newspapers, magazines, blogs, and websites.
+It is a journalistic report, but not opinion or editorial writing.
+The fundamental objective of the feature articles is to educate and entertain readers, focusing on specific people, locations, events, and expertise.
+For example, a travel feature article focuses on a particular area and explains why tourists should visit it.
+The profile feature article also represents a person’s lifestyle, hobbies, profession, recognition, and goals.
 There are many types of feature articles.
 The seven most common feature articles in journalism are profile, travel, round-up, how-to, personal experience, review, and obituary.

-The feature article is soft news, so writers take enough time to study the topic to publish it.
-Journalists research, gather information and convey a descriptive and meaningful message through feature articles about the original ideas.
+The feature article is soft news, so writers take enough time to study the topic before publishing it.
+Journalists research, gather information, and convey a descriptive and meaningful message through feature articles about original ideas.
 However, journalists intend to publish hard news quickly in print media.
-Hard news cannot adequately explain the event’s background due to the lack of preparation and time.
+Hard news cannot adequately explain the event’s background due to insufficient preparation and limited time.

 How Long Should a Feature Article Be?